 However he has since settled in so well here at JE with all the other residents and has formed a close bond with Mr Tigs and Odyssey that we felt it would be wrong to uproot him once again and confuse him with a new home.

 'So please welcome Sammy Snail as the newest resident to our JE feline family'

 This dear old fella has come into the sanctuary as a matter of urgency and for his own well-being.
-He was constantly near main roads which is a worry and sleeping out in all weathers and as he is coming into his twilight years the owner decided it was in his best interest to relinquish him into our care.He’s 12 years old, super friendly and love to chat.He’s settled in so well with Donna at our second site.
+He was constantly near main roads which is a worry and sleeping out in all weathers and as he is coming into his twilight years the owner decided it was in his best interest to relinquish him into our care.He’s 12 years old, super friendly and loves to chat.He’s settled in so well with Donna.